EGI-Federation/documentation/content/en/providers/cloud-compute/requirements/_index.md

   - `cloudkeeper` requires enough disk space to download and convert images before uploading into your local catalogue.
 The number and size of images which will be downloaded depends on the communities you plan to support.
-For the piloting VO `fedcloud.egi.eu`, 100GB of disk should be enough.
+For the piloting VO `vo.access.egi.eu` 100GB of disk should be enough.
 - Servers need to authenticate each other in the EGI Federated Cloud context using X.509 certificates.
 So a Resource Centre should be able to obtain server certificates for some services.